 June 29, 2018

-Finding the best fit for a job position can be challenging as a restaurant manager.
-There are several aspects you need to consider when it comes to hiring the right person.
-These can range from age, attitude, work ethic, availability, how they presented themselves etc. How do you determine whether a prospective employee will be an asset or a cost to your business?
+Finding the best fit for a position can be challenging as a restaurant manager.
+There are a lot of variables you need to consider when it comes to hiring the right person.
+These range from age, attitude, work ethic, availability, how they presented themselves and the list goes on.
+How do you determine whether a prospective employee will be an asset or a liability to your business?

-We have compiled the top 20 restaurant interview questions that you can use, here they are:
+We have compiled the top 20 restaurant interview questions that you can use to do just that.

 1. What kind of working environment are you used to?